Eat. Sleep. Work. Repeat.

 Returning to a structured lifestyle can be difficult, but how can you expect to study or work at your best when you are tired and your body isn’t fuelled with the right nutrition?

 At Myvegan HQ, we fully sympathise, so we’ve asked around and put together a list of our top tips for getting back into a healthy daily routine.

 10 top tips for getting back into a healthy daily routine

 1. Sleep.
 Sleep. & More Sleep.

 Over the holidays there are often late nights and long lie-ins, but now this routine is completely reversed.
 The alarm is set every night to kick-start the next morning of a busy lifestyle.
 You might even be returning to early morning training, in which case getting a good night’s sleep particularly applies to you.
-This is easier said than done when you’re sleeping patterns are still in holiday-mode.
+This is easier said than done when your sleeping patterns are still in holiday-mode.
 The mornings are also getting darker, so our circadian rhythms are confused and want us to stay cosy in bed until the sun tells us it’s day time.

 The optimum amount of sleep vary depending on your age, but as a general rule it’s recommended that adults get 7 to 9 hours sleep per night.
 If you struggle to get to sleep, try dimming lights and use lamps earlier in the evening as this will maximise the release of melatonin (the hormone that regulates your sleep-wake cycle).
 For the same reason, avoid looking at blue light and screens before bed and read instead.1 According a study by The Sleep Council, 41% of people find reading helps them get to sleep.2 Avoid eating late at night by meal prepping ahead of time.
 Keeping your room cool is also a great way to improve sleep quality.3